SPAS (Shuttle Pallet Satellite)

 ORFEUS (Orbiting and Retrievable Far and Extreme Ultraviolet Spectrometer), was a German astronomical payload that flew twice aboard SPAS.
-The main instrument was a 1-meter telescope with extreme ultraviolet and far ultraviolet spectrometers of high spectral resolution.
+The main instrument was a 1-m telescope with extreme ultraviolet and far ultraviolet spectrometers of high spectral resolution.
 Also carried was the Princeton Interstellar Medium Absorption Profile Spectrograph which studied the fine structure of UV absorption lines in stellar spectra caused by interstellar gas, and several non-astronomy payloads.

 CRISTA, equipped for observation of the Earth's atmosphere, also flew on two SPAS missions.

 |SPAS-II||Apr 28, 1991||STS-39||248 × 263 km × 57.0°|

 |ORFEUS-SPAS I||Sep 13, 1993||Sep 18, 1993||STS-51||301 × 331 km × 28.5°||3,202 kg|